-Closed Session - I move that the Franklin City Council meet in Closed Session to consider appointments to boards and commissions and to discuss a prospective business or industry or the expansion of an existing business or industry where no previous announcement has been made of the business' or industry's interest in locating or expanding it facilities in the community pursuant to Virginia Code Section 2.2 - 3711 (A) (1) and (5).
+Closed Session - I move that the Franklin City Council meet in Closed Session to consider appointments to boards and commissions pursuant to Virginia Code Section 2.2 - 3711 (A) (1).

 Motion Upon Returning to Open Session- I move that the only matters discussed during the closed session were those lawfully exempted from open meeting requirements and identified in the motion by which the closed session was convened.